angelinakumanova/focusx/README.md

 Thank you for checking out FocusX!
 I hope this project inspires you to boost your productivity and achieve your goals.

-If you have any feedback, questions, or want to collaborate, feel free to reach out!
+If you have any feedback or questions, feel free to reach out!

 **Happy focusing! 🚀**